Do you have all the essential gear and clothing for your next hike?

 Trail Description:

-The hike to the Hidden Lake Overlook in Glacier National Park begins from the west side of the Logan Pass Visitor Center.
+The hike to Hidden Lake Overlook in Glacier National Park begins from the west side of the Logan Pass Visitor Center.
 Once on the back side of the visitor center, after climbing the stairway, stay towards the right and look for the Hanging Gardens Trailhead.
 This trail is more commonly referred to as the Hidden Lake Nature Trail.

 Garden Wall

-At just over a mile from the trailhead hikers will reach a small rise, then will pass a couple of small ponds on your left.
+At just over a mile from the trailhead hikers will reach a small rise, and then shortly thereafter will pass a couple of small ponds on your left.
 Just beyond this section, roughly 1.2 miles from the trailhead, you'll reach the Continental Divide where runoff from snow and rain begins flowing towards the Pacific Ocean.

 Hidden Lake Overlook

 At 1.35 miles hikers will arrive at the Hidden Lake Overlook where you'll enjoy outstanding panoramic views of the lake and surrounding mountains.
 From this vantage point Bearhat Mountain is the dominating feature above Hidden Lake.
 Looking directly towards the west is 8952-foot Mount Cannon.
-Towards the south is 8750-foot Fusillade Mountain, and towards the southwest you'll be able to see Gunsight Mountain and Sperry Glacier in the far off distance.
+Towards the south is 8750-foot Fusillade Mountain, and towards the southwest you'll be able to see Gunsight Mountain and Sperry Glacier in the far-off distance.
 Mountain goats are fairly common in the area surrounding the overlook.
 You should also keep an eye out for bighorn sheep, marmots, and even wolverines.
 Grizzly bears are also occasionally seen in the area as well.

 mountain goats

-The trail continues for another 1.4 miles down to the northeastern shore of Hidden Lake, which sits at an elevation of 6375 feet.
+The trail continues for another 1.4 miles to reach the northeastern shore of Hidden Lake, which sits at an elevation of 6375 feet.
 Along the way the trail drops almost 770 feet.
 For more information on the hike to the lake, please click here.

 mapelevation